Stensgaard/Vallexia/.docs/buglist.md

 Overview over bugs that needs to be fixed:
 - invalid email or password shows "An unexpected error occurred.
 Please try again."
+- CANCELLED, EXPIRED from sub should be removed so only keep free, premium, family

 Need to remove from both backend and frontend and their respected bruno api test file:
  - remove all create recipe feature